Autobiographical, Game Development, Game Thoughts, Media Thoughts & Reviews

 Pink Rock – Heart Beet

-My first ever largo, and a tried and true classic.
-The Pink Rock largo fell out of style in my Ranch for much of the mid game as the plorts did not sell as well as any of the other slimes I had access to.
-Once I unlocked the Lab, and realized that the ‘cheap’ plorts were the most needed for fabrication, I went back to the tried and true pink and blue.
+Pink Rock – My first ever largo, a classic.
+The Pink Rock largo fell out of style in my Ranch for much of the mid-game as the plorts didn’t sell as well as any of the other slimes I had access to.
+Once I unlocked the Lab and realized that the ‘cheap’ plorts were the most needed for fabrication, I went back to tried and true pink and blue.
 Originally housed in the main part of my ranch, I moved them to the Lab area after I unlocked it for easy access to the refinery.

 quantumTangle